Pražský Krysařík: Appearance

 The most common color is black and tan, which is also the original color.
-Lately, other colors have been approved: brown and tan, blue and tan, lilac and tan, yellow, pink, red and merle.
+Lately, other colors have been approved: brown and tan, blue and tan, lilac and tan, yellow, pink, red, and merle.

 Temperament

-Best known for its active and lively nature, the Prague Ratter is a spunky breed that is full of original character.
+Best known for its active and lively nature, the Pražský Krysařík is a spunky breed that is full of original character.
 These tiny dogs thrive on strong and dependable relationships with humans, love to receive affection and play the role of lap dog during down time.
 This breed is highly intelligent and generally responds well to basic training and commands.
-As a pet, the Prague Ratter is obedient, loyal, loving, and very affectionate.
-The Prague Ratter adapts well to full-time indoor and apartment living, yet still enjoys spending time outdoors, playing games such as fetch, and taking long and leisurely walks.
+As a pet, the Pražský Krysařík is obedient, loyal, loving, and very affectionate.
+The Pražský Krysařík adapts well to full-time indoor and apartment living, yet still enjoys spending time outdoors, playing games such as fetch, and taking long and leisurely walks.
 They are also known to be a very quiet dog, unlike many other small dogs who tend to be very "yappy".
-Like any small dog, one should be wary of allowing them to develop Small Dog Syndrome, as they can become aggressive if they are not well-socialized from an early age.

 Train-ability

-Due to its need for human attention and eagerness to please and impress its owner, the Prague Ratter generally responds well to basic training and commands.
+Due to its need for human attention and eagerness to please and impress its owner, the Pražský Krysařík generally responds well to basic training and commands.
 This bright breed has the ability to learn to perform many impressive tricks and tasks.
 Many owners claim that these dogs can easily be taught to use a litter box, thus eliminating the need for constant trips outdoors.

-Establishing immediate trust and respect is key to successfully training the Prague Ratter.
+Establishing immediate trust and respect is key to successfully training the Pražský Krysařík.
 These dogs can be somewhat sensitive to criticism and respond best to positive reinforcement and reward-based training.

 Areas of use

-Prazsky Krysarik might be small, but is nevertheless an easy dog to train as long as it is treated consistently.
+Pražský Krysařík might be small, but is nevertheless an easy dog to train as long as it is treated consistently.
 It can be trained for agility, freestyle, obedience, tracking etc.

-The sense of smell and hearing is highly developed, and Prazsky Krysarik is still a great rat hunter, just as its original purpose was.
-They have a high prey drive and will readily go after squirrels, rats, and mice.
+The sense of smell and hearing is highly developed, and Pražský Krysařík is still a great rat hunter, just as its original purpose was.
+They have a high prey drive and will readily go after squirrels, rats and mice.